xlang-ai/OSWorld-G/README.md

 </p>

 This is the official repository for "Scaling Computer-Use Grounding via UI Decomposition and Synthesis", which includes the benchmark--OSWorld-G and dataset pipeline--Jedi.
 We also provide links to the models (Jedi-3B, Jedi-7B) and dataset (Jedi) here.
-This is the official repository for "Scaling Computer-Use Grounding via UI Decomposition and Synthesis", which includes the benchmark--OSWorld-G and dataset pipeline--Jedi.
-We also provide links to the models (Jedi-3B, Jedi-7B) and dataset (Jedi) here.

 ## 📢 Updates
 - 2025-05-19: Initial release of this repository.